pthornton1/beach-hotel-listing/README.md

 - Sketched out the general components and relationship that I wanted
 - Created the blueprints for the components without all implementation details
 - Added the state and props and the functionality to components including sort
-- Added in the styling using React Bootstrap and some inline css where needed
+- Added in the styling using React Bootstrap and some inline css where needed.
+Bootstrap simplifies the css and keeps it responsive on mobile etc. and I've ensured the breakpoints work for different screen sizes.
 - Added in some tests to test rendering and behaviour of components (see note)

 My thoughts: